xavdid/website/posts/favorite-media-2020/index.md

 title: My Favorite Media of 2020
 fact: Sir Horace Walpole coins the word serendipity in a letter to a friend.
 fact_year: 1754
-tags: [Airtable, books, movies, television, videogames, "Yearly Review"]
+tags: [Airtable, books, movies, television, videogames, Yearly Review]
 og_img: ./images/og.png
 og_desc: An exploration of my favorite 2020 escapism methods (aka the best things I read, watched, and played this year).
 ---